 CDs and savings accounts were designed with the same purpose in mind — to help you save money.
-They both offer guaranteed returns and earn you some interest, but one gives you access to your money while the other locks it away until a set date.
+They both offer guaranteed returns and earn you some interest, but savings accounts give you access to your money while the CDs lock it away until a set date.

-What’s the difference between CDs and savings accounts?
+What’s the difference between a CD vs. savings account?

 Nearly every bank and credit union nationwide offers CDs and savings accounts.
 They both help you reach your savings goals, but keep these differences in mind: